-The soon-to-be tallest building in Hamburg will not only stand out in the townscape.
-It will stand out for meeting sustainability criteria too.
+The soon-to-be tallest building in Hamburg will not only stand out in the urban landscape, it will also stand as a beacon of sustainability.

 A new stream of energy

 A building emits greenhouse gases throughout its life cycle.
-Three quarters of those emissions are caused by operation.
+Three quarters of those emissions are caused during its operation.
 Heating, cooling and power consumption are the main sources.

 Thanks to its smart energy concept, the Elbtower will be practically carbon-neutral.
-Heating for the Elbtower will be supplied by wastewater heat, district heating and waste heat from production systems.
+The Elbtower’s heating will be supplied by wastewater heat, district heating and waste heat from various production systems.

 Smart energy management